shanmorton-bootcamp/aws-bootcamp-cruddur-2023/journal/week1.md

 I have watched the first two videos.
 I will try to execute the "show your work" steps before asking for help.
 I find it helpful to see others troubleshooting steps as I get lost quickly.

 Per the class video, I'm going to check my spend for my acct.
 So far my spend is not over budget.
 I do have alerts in place for $10 and $20.

+I did take a look at my spend/credits available in GitPod.
+I'm under the free tier and don't think I'm in danger of going over.